-- We will take a brief digression into model assessment and selection before continuing on to other linear methods. - Model performance is related to its performance on independent test data, i.e., one cannot simply report a model's performance on training data alone. - Note that this section is deliberately limited to high level concepts that are needed to continue further in exploration of linear methods.
-A more detailed discussion will be performed in later lectures.
+- We will take a brief digression into model assessment and selection before continuing to other linear methods. - Model performance is related to its performance on independent test data, i.e., one cannot simply report a model's performance on training data alone. - Note that this section is deliberately limited to high-level concepts that are universally applicable to many different models.